wwwfanan/Self-Liking-Group/README.md

 - 🔹 **`.csv` files**
   - A sample dataset for one year’s country-level co-authorship network.
 Nodes represent countries, and edges indicate co-authorship links within that year.
   - An additional metadata file provides country-level attributes, such as:
-    - 🌐 Region classification
+    - Region classification
-    - 💰 Income group
+    - Continent
-    - 📈 Scientific output levels

 ---